MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/instant-flows.md

     :::image type="content" source="../developer/media/power-automate-for-selected-record-trigger.png" alt-text="Shows for selected record trigger for [!INCLUDE[prod_short](../includes/prod_short.md)] in Power Automate.":::

 3. Set the filter fields on the connector to limit the flow to a specific environment, company, and tables or pages.
-If you fill in any of the filter fields, the flow will only be shown on environments/companies/pages that match the filter and have the **Automate** action.
+If you fill in any of the filter fields, the flow will only be shown on environments/companies/pages that matches the filter and have the **Automate** action.
 If you leave all fields, the flow will be shown on all pages that have the **Automate** action.

     |Field|Description|
     |-----|-----------|